 Mit der Image Analyst-Lizenz verfügbar.

-Full Motion Video (FMV) in ArcGIS Pro provides the capability to work with video data using a video viewing and analysis system called the video player.
+Full Motion Video (FMV) in ArcGIS Pro provides the capability to work with archived and live streaming video data using a video viewing and analysis system called the video player.
 With the video player, you can visually analyze video data imagery and collect features of interest.
 It works with video data that includes essential geopositional, sensor, and platform orientation information encoded into the video data stream that enables you to know where the video image is placed on a map.
 This unique capability gives the video important geographic context as you view and analyze the data.

 The video player experience is similar to the ArcGIS Pro map viewer and can be moved anywhere on your display, resized, minimized, and closed.